 As long as you provide your Boston Terrier with basic grooming, you’ll be able to reduce the amount of shed hair.
-Just because your Boston Terrier is classified as a low-shedding doesn’t mean you can completely ignore this part of dog care.
+Just because your Boston Terrier is classified as a low-shedding does not mean you can just ignore this part of dog care.

 Brushing your dog is essential for every dog breed that has some fur.
 Boston Terriers are no exceptions.
 If you don’t want to brush your dog, consider a hairless dog breed instead.
 But thanks to their thin coats, brushing is easy and quick.

 They don’t have a double coat, so a premium de-shedding tool such as the Furminator isn’t really necessary.
 Instead, I’d recommend a bristle brush like the Go Pets Professional Pin & Bristle Brush.
 It’s perfect for a Boston Terrier: